svallory/the-notebook-mcp/README.md

 ## Limitations and Security

-* **No Cell Execution:** This server cannot execute notebook cells - it only manipulates notebook structure
 * **Security Measures:**
   * Paths are restricted to allowed root directories
   * Size limits on cell sources and outputs